okonk/gooseserver/Readme.md

 ### 6. Updating server data

-When restarting the server you can run it with "updatesql" on the end to update automatically.
+When restarting the server you can run it with `updatesql` on the end to update automatically.

 `dotnet "run" --project "Goose/Goose.csproj" updatesql`

-Otherwise if your character is a GM you can run the /updatesql command.
+Otherwise if your character is a GM you can run the `/updatesql` command.

 ### 7. Connecting to the database